 The 81,900 gross square foot Psychology Building was constructed in 1972.
-The three-story building requires upgrades to all building infrastructure systems to meet program requirements and current building and life safety codes.
+The three-story building required upgrades to all building infrastructure systems to meet program requirements and current building and life safety codes.

-The scope of work includes demolition of original flooring, walls and ceilings.
-The original mechanical/HVAC systems will be replaced with energy-efficient systems that meet recommended air changes for laboratory functions.
+The scope of work included demolition of original flooring, walls and ceilings.
+The original mechanical/HVAC systems was replaced with energy-efficient systems that meet recommended air changes for laboratory functions.

-Planned construction work includes new walls, ceilings, handrails and guardrails.
-The project will install fire sprinklers and fire alarms, and will enhance data, security, audio-visual, building management, electrical, and plumbing systems.
-Exterior building surfaces will be repaired to provide a weather-tight enclosure.
-This renovation project is targeting the LEED Silver certification standard.
+Construction work included new walls, ceilings, handrails and guardrails.
+The project installed fire sprinklers and fire alarms, and enhanced data, security, audio-visual, building management, electrical, and plumbing systems.
+Exterior building surfaces were repaired to provide a weather-tight enclosure.

-Existing original restrooms will be upgraded to comply with ADA accessibility requirements, and dedicated custodial closets will be added.
-The lower level equipment room will be renovated to provide separate electrical and mechanical equipment rooms in compliance with current codes.
-The original electrical switchgear and distribution panels in the building will be replaced.
-A new electrical distribution system will be installed to support continued research growth.
-Renovations will create a central utility core with a vertical chase for data communication systems.
-The project will enhance the emergency generator system by connecting backup power to support behavioral neuroscience facilities.
+Existing original restrooms were upgraded to comply with ADA accessibility requirements, and dedicated custodial closets were added.
+The lower level equipment room was renovated to provide separate electrical and mechanical equipment rooms in compliance with current codes.
+The original electrical switchgear and distribution panels in the building were replaced.
+A new electrical distribution system was installed to support continued research growth.
+Renovations create a central utility core with a vertical chase for data communication systems.
+The project enhances the emergency generator system by connecting backup power to support behavioral neuroscience facilities.